PeiwenSun2000/BUPT-COVID19-QRCODE/README.md

 # Usage

-1. Simply change the personal details in the code for your name, student number and college.
+1. Simply change the personal details in the [index.html](https://github.com/PeiwenSun2000/BUPT-COVID19-QRCODE/blob/main/index.html) for your name, student number and college.

 2. Just deploy it on github.

+3. Enjoy!